takingupspace/birdsuphotels/README.md

 # **PROJECT-SET-UP**

+# You will need to change all of the AJAX http method uri's from birdsuphotels.com:3001/* to localhost:3001/*, otherwise you will just poll what's active on the live web server

 _**THE FOLLOWING ASSUMES YOU HAVE NODE and NPM INSTALLED ON YOUR MACHINE**_

 > make sure you're in the root directory (birdsuphotels/soft-project)